Skip to content

 Your capital is at risk.

-Regulation: FSCA, CySEC, ASIC, Spreads: as low as 0.8 pips
+Regulation: FSC, CySEC, KNF, DFSA, Spreads: as low as 0.8 pips

-XTB has over 650,000 clients from around the world and accepts traders from Nigeria.
-It offers access to over 2,200 trading instruments including nearly 50 different currency pairs.
+XTB has over 2 million clients from around the world and accepts traders from Nigeria.
+It offers access to over 11,200 trading instruments, including little over 60 different currency pairs.

 This broker offers low spreads when trading currency pairs starting from 0.8 pips on forex majors.
 The sole trading platform offered by XTB is the in-house-built xStation 5.
-In terms of regulations, this broker has licenses from the FSCA, the CySEC, and the ASIC.
+In terms of regulations, this broker has licenses from the FSC, the CySEC, the KNF and the DFSA.

 Your capital is at risk.